How to use visual clues in your blogs to boost engagement?

 Every day, we are bombarded with a deluge of information online.
-In the virtual world, everyone’s an expert and everyone’s got a story to tell.
-This creative expression results in a massive amount of data being produced every second.
+In the virtual world, everyone's an expert and has a story to tell.
+This creative expression produces a massive amount of data every second.
 We as content creators face the insurmountable task of attracting readers to our content, guiding them through, keeping them engaged and then getting them to subscribe or buy.

-Not everyone has enough time and the appropriate attention span to read miles and miles of text.
-You need signposts and visual clues to keep them skimming through the content while still deriving valuable information and help break the monotony.
+Not everyone has enough time or the appropriate attention span to read miles of text.
+You need signposts and visual clues to keep them skimming through the content while still deriving valuable information and helping break the monotony.

 Unfortunately, very little information is available about the importance of visual clues in a blog.